oslabs-beta/DockerNet/README.md

 <br />

 # DockerNet
-> An easy-to-use, locally-hosted web-app for developers and engineers to visualize and manage their Docker Networks in real-time.
+> An easy-to-use, locally-hosted web app for developers and engineers to visualize and manage their Docker Networks in real-time.
 >
 > This tool is best used before and/or during the development of a Docker Compose YML file.
 ---